 - Do the reported expenses make sense?

-- Are the totals for GBOR and artist’s payment correct?
+- Are the totals for GBOR (Gross Box Office Receipts) and the artist’s payment correct?

 - Is everyone reporting the same numbers across the board?

 Having a math party isn’t exactly what music professionals fantasize about.
 But this is also where a well-prepared pro can really make their mark.
 By having all the financial elements neatly organized and accurate during a final settlement meeting, you can spend minimal time on number crunching before moving on to greener pastures.
 Having thoughtful answers to budget/final cost discrepancies shows your commitment to improvement moving forward.